strategineer/personal-website/content/cocktails/sweet_devil/index.md

   - light
   - whiskey
 weight: 2
-blurb: "A fruity sweet and sour drink.
+summary: "A fruity sweet and sour drink.
 A lot of flavors in every sip."
 ingredients:
   - 1 oz Jack Daniel's whiskey
   - 1/2 oz Campari